-According to the American Academy of Dermatology, Acne affects 40 to 50 million Americans.
-Acne usually begins in puberty affecting close to 100% of teens, but it isn’t restricted to them, and it also affects 20% of adults 25 to 44.
+According to the American Academy of Dermatology, acne affects 40 to 50 million Americans.
+Acne usually begins in puberty, affecting close to 100% of teens, but it isn’t restricted to teens; it also affects 20% of adults 25 to 44.

-Dr. Graber attended the AAD Meeting, in February in in San Diego, California.
+Dr. Graber attended the AAD Meeting in February in San Diego, California.

-As an Acne expert, she has been invited to give five lectures, where four where about
+As an acne expert, she has been invited to give five lectures, speaking about the following topics:

-Directing the course “Practical Guidelines For Using Spironolactone In Acne Patients”;
+“Practical Guidelines For Using Spironolactone In Acne Patients”

 “Complementary, Natural and Novel Dermatology Therapeutics For Acne: An Evidence Based Perspective”